Atry/memcontinuationed/README.md

 =================

 **Memcontinuationed** is an asynchronous memcached client for Scala.
-Memcontinuationed is the fastest memcached client on JVM, much faster than [spymemcached](https://code.google.com/p/spymemcached/) and [Whalin's client](https://github.com/gwhalin/Memcached-Java-Client/wiki).
+Memcontinuationed is the fastest memcached client on JVM, much faster than [spymemcached](https://code.google.com/p/spymemcached/) or [Whalin's client](https://github.com/gwhalin/Memcached-Java-Client/wiki).

 ## Why is Memcontinuationed so fast?